-If you have not yet read The Trends to Watch in 2013, available free to all readers, please click here to read it first.
+If you have not yet read Why We're So Unhealthy, available free to all readers, please click here to read it first.

 In Part 1, we examined the structure of our self-organizing centralized food/illness/healthcare system.
 In Part 2, we look at what we can do to foster a better, healthier and ultimately much more affordable alternative system.

 I have to start by thanking Peak Prosperity’s Adam Taggart for organizing the permaculture conference we attended, Better Soil, Better Food...A Better World.
 As a long-time gardener, I learned some things that I can apply to my own postage-stamp urban garden (for example, never leave soil bare—plant seedlings immediately after harvesting the current crop of veggies).

 I also learned about the perniciously destructive nature of our system of growing, processing, distributing and consuming food.
 As noted in Part 1, the only possible result of our unhealthy food/illness/health system is ill-health.

 The best way to become healthy is to opt out of the entire system.
 Removing oneself from one subsystem is a good start but insufficient, due to the interconnected nature of the system.
 Eliminating fast food, for example, is a good start, but the vast majority of packaged and convenience foods are made with the same ingredients as fast food.